-Fordham Law School Related Funding: The Law School administers 12 summer fellowships which are available only to Fordham Law students for full-time public service summer work.
+Fordham Law School Related Funding: The Law School administers 12 summer fellowships (some of which wil make mulitple awards) which are available only to Fordham Law students for full-time public service summer work.
 These fellowships further the Law School’s mission to educate attorneys to work “in the service of others.”
 Several of the fellowships provide awards to more than one student.

 The Ann Moynihan Fellowships are named in honor of the life and work of Ann Moynihan, a devoted and inspiring life-long advocate for the poor, who was a trial and appellate attorney in both the Civil Practice and Criminal Defense Practice for The Legal Aid Society, an Associate Clinical Professor at Fordham Law School, its Associate Dean for Administration, and a founder of Fordham’s Interdisciplinary Center for Family & Child Advocacy.

-- Domestic Violence Awareness Center’s (DVAC) Summer Fellowships: Fellowships of $4,000 for a first-year student and $5,000 for an upper-class student are awarded to students who secure summer placements for at least ten weeks in non-profit organizations or government agencies dedicated to protecting the rights of survivors of domestic violence.
+Domestic Violence Awareness Center’s (DVAC) Summer Fellowships: Fellowships of $4,000 for a first-year student and $5,000 for an upper-class student are awarded to students who secure summer placements for at least ten weeks in non-profit organizations or government agencies dedicated to protecting the rights of survivors of domestic violence.
 Students are selected based on demonstrated interest in domestic violence advocacy and representation.
-Fellow must enroll in Clinical Externship: Family & Child Advocacy course.

-- John M. Cannella Fellowship: ($4,000 1Ls, $5,000 others) commemorates the life of Judge John Cannella, who devoted his career to working in the public interest, including 31 years of service on the bench of the United State District Court for the Southern District of New York.
-The fellowship will be awarded to a student who plans to devote his or her summer to full-time civil legal services work.
-Applicants are expected to have secured a placement before submitting the fellowship application
+John M. Cannella Fellowship: ($4,000 1Ls, $5,000 others) commemorates the life of Judge John Cannella, who devoted his career to working in the public interest, including 31 years of service on the bench of the United State District Court for the Southern District of New York.
+The fellowship will be awarded to a student who plans to devote his or her summer to full-time civil legal services work with either a non-profit organization or government agency.
+Applicants are expected to have secured a placement before submitting the fellowship application.